LoyolaChicagoBooks/scalaworkshop/_sources/20-essentials/essentials.rst.txt

 .. note::

-   Technically these are making calls to the apply methods of the Array and List companion objects.
+   Technically, these are making calls to the apply methods of the Array and List companion objects.
 The details of how that works don’t really matter in introductory CS and DS, but you can find them in the section on object-orientation under CS2.
 We cover this topic later in our discussion of classes and